Back to Year 9 Options

 This section is 40 marks and contains a mixture of different question styles, including open-response, graphical, calculation and extended open response questions.

-There will be 10 marks of calculation questions is section A.
+There will be 10 marks of calculation questions in section A.

 Section B: Material categories.